ralll/django-container-setup/README.rst

 Access Digital Ocean
 ====================

-After obtain the Digital Ocean Token API from your account configurations, run the commands bellow to create a droplet.
+After obtaining the Digital Ocean Token API from your account configurations, run the commands below to create a droplet.

 .. code-block:: bash